wallarm/product-documentation/docs/admin-en/installation-guides/clouds-intro.md

 *   Install a single filter node in the cloud:
     *   [Amazon AWS][docs-amazon-node]
     *   [Google Cloud Platform][docs-google-node]
-*   Create an image of a deployed filter node to configure auto-scaling of nodes:
+*   Create an image of a deployed filter node to configure auto scaling of nodes:
     *   [Amazon AWS][docs-amazon-image]
     *   [Google Cloud Platform][docs-google-image]
-*   Set up auto-scaling of filter nodes in the cloud using the created image:
+*   Set up auto scaling of filter nodes in the cloud using the created image:
     *   [Amazon AWS][docs-amazon-scaling]
     *   [Google Cloud Platform][docs-google-scaling]